 Increased Range of Motion:

 Massage has been used for thousands of years for human body health and performance, which includes neuromuscular and connective tissue changes within the cell, system and body.
-Self-myofascial release with recovery devices like Vertiball has been found to increase range of motions, flexibility and athletic performance by itself.
+Self-myofascial release with recovery devices like Vertiball has been found to increase range of motion, flexibility and athletic performance by itself.
 For the best results, Vertiball should be used in a combination of dynamic stretching or light walking.

 1 - Lipchik GL, Holroyd KA, O’Donnell FJ et al (2000) Exteroceptive suppression periods and pericranial muscle tenderness in chronic tension-type headache: effects of psychopathology, chronicity and disability.
 Cephalalgia 20:638–646